 On May 22, 1996, Governor Kitzhaber signed Executive Order 96-30, officially recognizing state-tribal government-to-government relations.
 During the 2001 Legislative Session, Senate Bill 770 was enacted (ORS 182.162 to 182.168), codifying key elements of the order.
-These provisions are the Legislative Assembly's instructions to state agencies on government-togovernment communication and cooperation with Oregon tribes.
+These provisions are the Legislative Assembly's instructions to state agencies on government-to-government communication and cooperation with Oregon tribes.
 Only designated representatives of an Oregon tribal government can be a part of the government-to-government process in Oregon.

 Indians reside in all 36 Oregon counties.
-Many members of the nine federally recognized Tribes in Oregon live on or near their reservations but they may also live off-reservation within Oregon or out-of-state.
-As of 2009, the total enrolled membership of the nine federally recognized tribal governments in Oregon was 24,208.
-Although the 2000 Census indicates that there are nearly double that number of Indians in Oregon, the Census figure includes Oregon residents who are members of Tribes in other states or are "self-identified" Indians.
+Many members of the nine federally recognized tribes in Oregon live on or near their reservations but they may also live off-reservation within Oregon or in another state.
+As of 2014, the total enrolled membership of the nine federally recognized tribal governments in Oregon was 27,433.
+Although the 2010 Census indicates that there are nearly double that number of Indians in Oregon, the Census figure includes Oregon residents who are members of tribes in other states or are "self-identified" Indians.
 These individual Indians do not have "governmental status."
-Likewise, organizations in Portland or elsewhere throughout the State which are run by Indians and/or serve Indians are not Tribes and have no government status.
-About 1.6 percent of lands in Oregon or approximately 886,000 acres is tribal reservation or trust land.
-Only Indian Tribes have tribal lands.
+Likewise, organizations in Portland or elsewhere throughout the State which are run by Indians and/or serve Indians are not tribes and have no government status.
+About 1.6 percent of lands in Oregon, or approximately 897,535 acres, are tribal reservation or trust lands.
+Only federally recognized Indian tribal governments have tribal lands in Oregon.

-In addition to the state-tribal government-togovernment relations, Oregon Indians share some common interests and may be a part of non-governmental or joint organizations and associations.
+In addition to the state-tribal government-to-government relations, Oregon Indians share some common interests and may be a part of non-governmental or joint organizations and associations.
 For example, to address regional issues, the Columbia River Inter-Tribal Fish Commission represents one tribe in Washington (Yakama), two in Oregon (Warm Springs and Umatilla), and one in Idaho (Nez Perce).
 To address statewide issues, many inter-tribal organizations have been developed to deal with such issues as education, health, legal matters, aging, alcoholism, and adoption.